RobinHankin/lorentz/inst/JOSS/paper.md

   name: Auckland University of Technology
 ---

-# The Lorentz transform in special relativity
+# Introduction: the Lorentz transform in special relativity

 In special relativity, the Lorentz transforms supercede their classical equivalent, the Galilean transforms [@goldstein1980].